adamcobabe/mrv/doc/source/develop.rst

 Naming
 ======
 X and setX
-If overridden MFnMethod uses getX, an alias X is provided, the method itself is overridden as getX
+If overridden MFnMethod uses getX, an alias X is provided, the method itself is overridden as getX. isSomething, but issometh	# abbreviations lower case

 .. _performance-docs-label: